Shafer History Timeline

 Italian immigrant Batista Scansi re-plants during Prohibition and sells fruit to home winemakers.

-Shafer family purchases 209-acre property including 30 acres of Scansi’s vineyards.
+John and Bett Shafer purchase a 209-acre property including 30 acres of Scansi’s vineyards.
 John teaches himself to drive an old TD-9 tractor.

 John Shafer plants Cabernet Sauvignon, creating small hillside vineyard blocks such as Sunspot and John’s Upper Seven.